 When you combine the number of employees in the UK suffering financial stress with the effects of financial stress on the individual, you begin to see the impact on organisational effectiveness.
-Just the costs of absenteeism and presenteeism related to poor financial wellbeing have been estimated at £1.56bn a year (PDF).
+Aegon estimates that just the costs of absenteeism and presenteeism related to poor financial wellbeing are £1.56bn a year.